FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/access.rst

 2. Open the chrome browser on the PC and access the target URL 192.168.58.2;
 3. Enter the user name and password and click Login to log in to the WebApp.

-Refer to the user manual for the initial user name and password—analysis of the teaching pendant software\ `4.1.3.
-User login and permission update <teaching_pendant_software.html#id5>`__\
+The initial user name is admin and the password is 123.

 .. figure:: teaching_pendant_software/002.png
    :width: 6in
    :align: center

-.. centered:: Figure 2.1‑1 Login interface
+.. centered:: Figure 2.1-1 Login interface

 Simple understanding of WebApp interface
 ------------------------------------------